In the guide

 Any packaging that is significantly contaminated with category 3 material cannot go to landfill and must be disposed of as per category 3 material.Back to top

 Catering waste means all surplus food (including used cooking oils) originating in restaurants, catering facilities and kitchens, including domestic kitchens.
-Catering waste is classified as category 3 ABP, except in the case of international catering waste (ICW), when it is classified as category 1 ABP.
+Catering waste is classified as category 3 ABP, except in the case of international catering waste (ICW), which is classified as category 1 ABP.

 The disposal of catering waste is only controlled by the Regulations under limited circumstances - for example, if you are sending it for any of the following: